yodrew/yodrew.github.io/_pages/other-writings/just-living.md

 ---
 title: Just Living
-layout: page
+layout: redirect
-navprev: sanity-and-health
+redirect: ../../other/just-living
-permalink: "/other-writings/just-living/"
+permalink: /other-writings/just-living/
-navnext: mechanics-of-mass-slavery
 ---

 ### a meditation on design